How do I contact President George W. Bush and Mrs. Laura Bush?

 Click here for hours of operation for our Research Room.
 You are encouraged to contact us via email or telephone (214) 346-1557 before making a research visit, so our staff is better prepared to assist you.
 New researchers are issued a researcher identification card.
 You must have a valid photo ID to obtain a researcher ID card.
 New researchers are required to view an orientation presentation.
 Click here to plan your Research Visit.

-Do I have to go through Security to use the Research Room?
+Do I have to go through Security Check to use the Research Room?

-As a Federal agency, weapons are not allowed in the building.
-Upon entry, all visitors must pass through a security check.
-All weapons, including guns, knives, multipurpose tools, and stun-guns, will be confiscated and not returned.
-All bags are X-rayed, and potentially, searched by security staff.
+To make your experience safe and enjoyable, be prepared for the Security Check.
+The George W. Bush Presidential Library is a U.S. Federal agency; weapons are not allowed.
+Upon entry, all visitors must pass through a security check with a metal detector.
+All weapons, including guns, knife blades exceeding 2 1/2 inches in length, multipurpose tools, and stun-guns, will be confiscated and not returned.
+All bags are X-rayed, and possibly, searched.
 Inform the security staff that you are conducting research so your bag may be stowed in a locker in the Researcher Orientation Room.
 To enter the Research Room, all bags must be stowed in a locker.

 Who can use the Research Room?